adamsc64/subtp-specification/README.md

 * You want to use the easy-to-use Javascript API that socket.io provides.

 ### What's It Look Like?
 A basic example looks like:

 #### A client first defines a contract
+The contract specifies the kind of data expected back by a contract identified by a given `name`.
 ```js
 {
     "create": {